'Shut The Lights Off, Say No More': Chilling Kindergarten 'Lockdown' Rhyme Goes Viral

 SOMERVILLE (CBS) – A “jarring” nursery rhyme posted in a Somerville classroom to help prepare young children for a lockdown is going viral.

-Georgy Cohen tweeted a photo of the rhyme on Wednesday, saying “this should not be hanging in my soon-to-be-kindergartner’s classroom.”
+Georgy Cohen tweeted a photo of the rhyme on Wednesday, saying “this should not be hanging in my soon-to-be-kindergartner’s classroom” at Arthur D. Healey Elementary School.

 There were strong reactions on social media to the poem that has lines like “Shut the lights off, say no more” and “Go behind the desk and hide, wait until it’s safe inside.”